Classroom age requirements: 15 months up to 3 years old.

 Food preparation – particularly baking bread and cutting vegetables and fruits

 Using cutlery, setting the table, eating and drinking independently

 Sitting at the dining table and eating in a group

 Categorizing and classifying objects according to color and size

 Beginning to use chalk and other art materials

-As the teacher sees a student has made the necessary acquisitions to handle the activities in the Montessori Primary Classroom, the decision to transition to the Primary Program will be made with the parents.
+As the teacher sees a student has made the necessary acquisitions to handle the activities in the Montessori Primary Classroom (ages 3-6 years old), the decision to transition to the Primary Program will be made with the parents.